FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 approximately or approximate or approximation or approx: approximation symbol

-proportional or proportional toing or proportion: proportional to symbol
+proportional or proportional to or proportion: proportional to symbol

 congruent: congruent to symbol